Pope calls for investigation into whether Israel's actions constitute genocide

 Pope Francis has called for an investigation to determine if Israel's military attacks on Gaza constitute genocide.
 It's the first time he's suggested in public that Israel may be engaged in genocide.

-Excerpts from a new book ("Hope never disappoints.
-Pilgrims towards a better world" by Hernán Reyes Alcaide) based on interviews with the pontiff were published in Rome on Monday.
+Excerpts from a new book based on interviews with the pontiff were published in Rome on Monday.
 In one excerpt, Pope Francis publicly uses the word "genocide" in connection with Israel's actions in Gaza.

 Francis said, "According to some experts, what is happening in Gaza has the characteristics of a genocide."